Oklahoma sees 228 new coronavirus cases, four new deaths

-OKLAHOMA CITY (AP) — Oklahoma health officials on Tuesday reported 228 new cases of the coronavirus and four additional deaths.
+OKLAHOMA CITY (AP) — Oklahoma health officials are reporting a record-setting number of new cases of coronavirus infection for the second consecutive day.

-The Oklahoma State Department of Health said the total number of cases in Oklahoma of COVID-19, the illness caused by the coronavirus, is now at 8,645.
+Officials reported 259 new cases Wednesday of COVID-19, the illness the novel coronavirus causes.

+That beats the record 229 new cases reported Tuesday and brings the total number of cases reported during the outbreak to 8,904.

 The actual number of people who have contracted the virus is likely higher because many people have not been tested, and studies suggest people can be infected and not feel sick.